Analysis of the Schwarz domain decomposition method for the conductor-like screening continuum model: Geometric properties of the domain and partition of unity

 \subsection{Global geometry indicator}

 In the analysis below we need a Poincar\'e-Friedrichs inequality $\|u\|_{L^2(\Omega^M)} \leq c \, |u|_{1,\Omega^M}$ for $u \in H^1_0(\Omega^M)$, cf.~Lemma~\ref{Lemma5}.
 As is well-known, the constant $c$ in this inequality depends on \emph{global} geometry properties of the domain $\Omega^M$ and is directly related to the smallest Laplace eigenvalue in $H^1_0(\Omega^M)$.
 To control this constant we use an approach, presented in Section~\ref{sectHardy} below, based on pointwise Hardy estimates.
 For this approach to work one needs a measure for ``global exterior fatness''.
 This measure resembles the one used in Indicator~\ref{indic45}, but there are two important differences.
 Firstly, we now consider $x \in \Omega^M$ instead of only $x \in \Omega_b$.
-Secondly, for $x \in \Omega^M$, instead of the corresponding closest point projection $p(x)$ (used in Indicator~\ref{indic45}) we now take a possibly different exterior point $b(x) \in \Omega^{M,c}=\Bbb{R}^3 \setminus \Omega^M$ such that with $d(x):=\|x-b(x)\ |$ the exterior volume $\big|B\big(b(x);d(x)\big) \cap \Omega^{M,c} \big|$ is comparable to the volume $\big|B\big(b(x);d(x)\big)\big|$.
+Secondly, for $x \in \Omega^M$, instead of the corresponding closest point projection $p(x)$ (used in Indicator~\ref{indic45}) we now take a possibly different exterior point $b(x) \in \Omega^{M,c}=\Bbb{R}^3 \setminus \Omega^M$ such that with $d(x):=\|x-b(x)\|$ the exterior volume $\big|B\big(b(x);d(x)\big) \cap \Omega^{M,c} \big|$ is comparable to the volume $\big|B\big(b(x);d(x)\big)\big|$.
 The latter property is a key ingredient in the derivation of satisfactory pointwise Hardy estimates.
-Simple examples show that taking $b(x)=p(x)$ is not satisfactory.
-Below, we present a construction of ``reasonable'' points $b(x)$ that is adapted to the special class of domains that we consider.

-In the field of applications that we consider, the notions of the Solvent Accessible surface (SAS) and the Solvent Excluded Surface (SES) are often used and are natural to use in our context.
-The SES was introduced by Lee and Richardson~\cite{lee1971interpretation,rechards1977}.
-The SES is also called the smooth molecular surface or the Connolly surface, due to Connolly's fundamental work~\cite{connolly1983analytical}.
-Explanations and a more mathematical description can also be found in \cite{Quan}.
-Here we report only a few key notions and properties that are relevant for our analysis.
+It turns out that taking $b(x)=p(x)$ is not satisfactory.
+Below, we present a construction of ``reasonable'' points $b(x)$ that is adapted to the special class of domains that we consider, namely a union of balls.
+In the field of applications that we consider, this domain corresponds to a ``solute molecule'' that is surrounded by ``solvent molecules''.
+In this setting the so-called Solvent Accessible Surface (SAS) of the solute molecule ($\Omega^M$) is defined by the center of a ball (``an idealized spherical probe'') rolling over the solute molecule, that is, the surface enclosing the region in which the center of the ball can not enter.
+The Solvent Excluded Surface (SES), defined by the same spherical probe, is the surface enclosing the region that can be accessed by this spherical probe \cite{lee1971interpretation,rechards1977,connolly1983analytical}.
+Below in our construction we use these SAS-SES notions which are very natural for our class of domains.
+Explanations and further properties can be found in \cite{Quan}.
+Here we give only a few definitions and properties that are relevant for our analysis.